Main points of this article:

 Most transit vehicles require one transit employee on them to operate, whom I’ll call the driver.
 This person’s job description varies quite a bit based on the technology and operations style of the service.
 Obviously, driving a train is a different job from driving a bus, and you may or may not be interacting with passengers and dealing with fares.
 If you’re the employee sitting at the front end of an automated San Francisco Bay Area BART train, you’re not really driving so much as watching for trouble.
 Many North American transit agencies prefer to call the on-board employee the operator, but that term is too vague to be useful here.
 So regardless of their exact job description, I’ll call a single on-board employee a driver.

-For these one-employee-per-vehicle systems, then, we can understand the basics of operating cost by focusing on how many vehicles are in operation, and for how many hours.
+For these one-employee-per-vehicle systems, then, we can understand the basics of operating cost by focusing on how drivers need to be working, and for how many hours.
 You may sometimes may hear a transit planner say “if we do this, we’ll save a bus.”
 What the planner really means, though, is that we’ll save a driver.
 In the high-wage developed world, the driver, not the transit vehicle, is the basis of operating cost.

 This is the main reason why transit agencies don’t save much money running small buses rather than large ones, as advocates of small buses often assume.
 If an agency does talk about small buses as being much cheaper to operate, they’re probably referring to a difference in driver wages.
 Often, some mixture of labor contracts and licensing requirements can allow small-bus drivers to be paid less than large-bus drivers.
 In that case, the smaller vehicle is cheaper to operate only because of the pay scale, not because of any feature of the vehicle itself.